Common Pleas Court Judges

 Plaintiffs are to perfect service of process in compliance with Civ.R.
 4(E) and properly commence cases pursuant to Civ.R.
 3. Plaintiffs shall file title work in compliance with Loc.R.
 24. If, at any time during the proceedings, the parties believe that a resolution may be possible, upon written motion, the Court may set the case for either a settlement conference or refer the case to mediation.
 All motions, pleadings, and filings are to be filed, docketed and taken to Magistrates Department.

-Judge Vodrey or his judicial staff attorney David J. Peters Jr. will handle all pretrials.
+Judge Vodrey and/or his judicial staff attorney, David J. Peters Jr., will handle all pretrials.
 The Court will use Zoom or telephone conferencing at the Court's discretion.
 A pretrial may be set in-person at the request of the parties.
 All attorneys should be prepared to discuss deadlines, motions, outstanding issues and settlement to help facilitate the resolution of cases.
 If attorneys do not have settlement authority, clients must be immediately available by phone if not actually present.

 Case Management Conferences